CloudWerxLabs/Cloudwerx-Lab-Learning/README.md

 ### Theme Customization

 Modify the CSS custom properties in `styles.css` to customize:
-- Color schemes
+- Color schemes and gradient effects
-- Typography
+- Typography and font choices
-- Layout dimensions
+- Layout dimensions and spacing
-- Transitions
+- Animations and transitions
 - Scrollbar appearance
+- Header and footer styling

 ## 🤝 Contributing